burlachenkok/burlachenkok.github.io/_posts/2021-1-3-First-Semester-at-KAUST-post.md

 As a part of my academic load I took several interesting classes at KAUST during my first semester which I can used for PhD qualification requirements in the first semester.

-## Stochastic Gradient Descent Methods, CS 331 with prof.Peter Richtarik
+## Stochastic Gradient Descent Methods, CS 331
 "Stochastic gradient descent (SGD) in one or another of its many variants is the workhorse method for training modern supervised machine learning models.
 However, the world of SGD methods is vast and expanding, which makes it hard for practitioners and even experts to understand its landscape and inhabitants.
 This course is a mathematically rigorous and comprehensive introduction to the field, and is based on the latest results and insights."